moxiaomomo/goDist/README.md

 a kind of distributed service to trace rpc-call chain (using opentracing and jaeger)

+- database proxy

+a proxy to manage db connection pools.

 **An architecture of this microservice is supposed to be like this:**
 ![microservice](./microservice.png)